Explore Our History

 Opening a Library

-IMPACCT Brooklyn’s Library Committee submitted 5,000 signatures to Brooklyn Borough President Abe Stark, asking that the Brooklyn Library open a Clinton Hill branch.
-It opened in 1974.
+IMPACCT Brooklyn's Library Committee submitted 5,000 signatures to Brooklyn Borough President Abe Stark to begin a project for the Brooklyn Library to open a Clinton Hill branch, which was opened in 1974.

 1970